Huawei Cluebase VMS User Manual

 – Age & Gender Detection – determines the gender of customers and their approximate age by detecting and analyzing the faces of visitors.

-– Motion Detection – captures any movement in the scene.
+– Detection – captures any movement in the scene.
 The following rules can be applied: line crossing, loitering, intrusion, abandoned object, disappearance of an object.

 – Smoke & Fire Detection – recognizes smoke and fire in the image.